*This post originally appeared in October 2018. The recipe for the cakies is the same however the glaze and photography have been updated.

-So obviously it’s pumpkin spice season, (does anyone else feel like it should have its own season in the year) and I jumped right on board this year.
-I normally don’t – I’m kind of a go against the grain type of gal, but this year I’m on the bandwagon all the way.
-Maybe it’s the mom in me, just makes life easier; and so do these cakies.
+So obviously its pumpkin spice season, (does anyone else feel like it should have its own season in the year) and I jumped right on board this year because it’s what the people want.
+I normally don’t – I’m kind of a go against the grain type of gal, but honestly I LOVE pumpkin, what can I say.
+And these cakies are seriously so good, they will become your go to – perfect for after school snacks, or as a lunchbox treat.
 The recipe is simple, easy to work with and is pretty darn quick!

 On top of all that, they’re a perfect Halloween treat, thanksgiving dessert, Christmas cakie, or office treat.
 And they are a treat – because these are old-fashioned pumpkin cookies….what does that mean?
-It means they aren’t super healthy, but that’s ok.
-Food is supposed to be fun and you need to splurge every once in a while.
+It means they aren’t super healthy, but that’s ok, they are still lower in sugar than most recipes you’ll find; and food is supposed to be fun.
 Plus homemade sugary treats are still WAY better for you than the store-bought crap.
 These have all the good stuff in them, reminds me of the way my Grandma used to bake (except they don’t have shortening.
 I feel like EVERY recipe back in the day had shortening).
 They have eggs, flour, butter and brown sugar – so there it is, but they are damn good and totally worth it.

 - 3/4 cup butter at room temperature*